-The healthfinder.gov quality guidelines were created by the Office of Disease Prevention and Health Promotion (ODPHP) to help you judge whether health information offered on a Web site is useful and reliable.
+The healthfinder.gov quality guidelines were created by the Office of Disease Prevention and Health Promotion (ODPHP) to help people judge whether online health information is useful and reliable.

-See the checklist below to learn how the healthfinder.gov Web site measures up to these guidelines!
+See the checklist below to learn how the healthfinder.gov website measures up to our own quality guidelines!

-- The purpose of the site and its intended audiences is clearly stated. healthfinder.gov links to sites designed to educate consumers on how to prevent illness and stay healthy.
+The purpose of the site and its intended audiences are clearly stated.

 - healthfinder.gov offers free public access to reliable consumer health information.

 “Advertisement” labels clearly identify and separate ads from health information.

 The information is reliable and current.